 SJC Interns • Colleen Gannon ’17

-For many SJC Long Island Psychology students, internship opportunities equate to many opportunities in supporting the mental health of our most fragile citizens.
+For many Long Island Campus Psychology students, internship opportunities equate to many opportunities in supporting the mental health of our most fragile citizens.
 At Child Protective Services of Ronkonkoma, Colleen Gannon '17 used her psychology experience to foster the mental health of victims of child abuse and maltreatment, and to provide rehabilitative services to children, parents and other family members involved.
 Below, Colleen shares what she learned this summer, and what she anticipated entering the internship.

 August 1, 2016 • Post-Internship Reflections